abhjop03/Machine_Learning/README.md

 # Machine_Learning
-All algorithms written in from scratch using brutforce method, using linear algorithm and by using sklearn librarys
+Algorithms can be implemented through different approaches: from scratch utilizing brute force techniques, employing linear algorithms, or leveraging pre-existing implementations provided by libraries such as scikit-learn.